lexingxie/cmLab/content/post/hawkes_instensity.md

 <img src="/img/hawkes/hip.png" height="180"><br>

-We given a brief overview to a new method for computing expected event rate in unit time for point processes.
+We give a brief overview to a new method for computing expected event rate in unit time for point processes.
 This is important for estimating interval-censored Hawkes processes -- or when the volume of events, and not individual event times are known.

 <!--more-->